tomasferrarisenda/backstage/README.md

 </br>

 # CUSTOMISING BACKSTAGE
-Backstage is designed from the ground up to be flexible and allow every organization to adapt it to their own needs.
+Backstage is designed to be flexible and allow every organization to adapt it to their own needs.
 It is not a black-box application where you install plugins; rather, you maintain your own source code and can modify it as needed.

 I've already added some custom stuff to the default Backstage installation that I think are essential.